 To date, we have acquired license rights relating to eight compounds for the development of ten product candidates, representing what we believe are large and underserved markets.
-Our pipeline includes seven programs in advanced clinical testing for the treatment of asthma, status asthmaticus, multiple sclerosis, interstitial cystitis, cancer, Generalized Anxiety Disorder and preterm labor.
+Our pipeline includes eight programs in active clinical testing for the treatment of asthma, status asthmaticus, multiple sclerosis, interstitial cystitis, solid tumor cancer, Generalized Anxiety Disorder, preterm labor and urinary incontinence.
 Our earlier stage programs consist of a treatment for urinary incontinence, which recently entered clinical testing, and two product candidates, which relate to thrombotic disorders, which are in preclinical development.
 Our strategy is to advance our clinical programs through the Phase II proof-of-concept stage or beyond and, at appropriate points of high-value inflection, to establish strategic alliances and partnerships to support Phase III clinical testing and commercialization of selected development programs.
 We may also retain full development and commercialization rights to certain of our compounds.